New Media Production -- Fall '12

 Description:

-Upon successful completion of this course, students will have developed a deeper understanding of the history and theory of the Internet and World Wide Web.
-They will have developed new production skills, and applied this knowledge in critiques and the creation of individual and collaborative studio projects.
+- Students will develop new production skills, and apply this knowledge in critiques and in the creation of individual and collaborative studio projects.

 Syllabus: